ianepreston/blog/posts/2023-04-09-network-rework.md

 ## Carry on with VLAN setup

-Another potentially tricky device is proxmox, since I want the host machines to be in my infra LAN, but the VMs hosted by that could be in a few different places.
-I know in the proxmox interface I can add VLAN tags to the bridged network devices on VMs, but as I've seen above that doesn't mean everything will just work cleanly.

 At this point I think
 it's worth setting up the basics of what I need in terms of VLANs.
 I'll save the firewall rules for later, but I'll at least create the tags and interfaces.
 In the switch interface